Vending machines can provide a variety of functions for customers.

 3. Transportation

-Vending machine manufacturers like Wendor have developed their own user-friendly apps that make the process of running a vending machine business smooth and hassle-free.
+Vending machine manufacturers like Wendor have developed user-friendly apps that make running a business smooth and hassle-free.

 2. Per transaction cost (zero for UPI)

-Transaction cost refers to the charges that the bank incurs on both, the buyer and the seller, for use of its services such as card payments and net banking.
+Transaction cost refers to the bank’s charges on both the buyer and the seller to use its services, such as card payments and net banking.

 Credit cards usually charge around 4% transaction fees.
-Unlike Net Banking, there are no additional costs for carrying out transactions through UPI.
+Unlike Net Banking, there are no additional costs for transactions through UPI.

 3. Warehouse

-This method would not be suitable for most business owners since the profit is mainly dependent on the profit margin, which is only profitable when bought in bulk.
+This method would not be suitable for most business owners since the profit mainly depends on the profit margin, which is only profitable when bought in bulk.

 You can read our article How To Manage Your Vending Business With Full Peace Of Mind to get a much better idea about managing a vending machine business.